lubuntu-team/manual/source/2/2.4/2.4.8/Redshift.rst

 -----
 To suspend using Redshift right click on the the tray icon that looks like a light bulb and check the :menuselection:`Suspended` checkbox or left click on the tray icon.
 If redshift is suspended the tray icon will appear grayed out and will be a brighter white if Redshift is active.
 To reactivate redshift left click on the tray icon again or right click and uncheck the :guilabel:`Suspended` checkbox.
 To read information about your settings for color temperature and your location left click on the light bulb tray icon and select :menuselection:`Show info`.
 To quit Redshift right click the tray icon and select :menuselection:`Quit`.

+To suspend Redshift for an amount of time by right clicking on the tray icon.
+To suspend Redshift for 10 minutes right click on the tray icon and select :menuselection:`Suspend for 10 minutes`.
+To suspend Redshift for 1 hour right click and select :menuselection:`Suspend for 1 hour`.
+To suspend Redshift for 2 hours right click and select :menuselection:`Suspend for 2 hours`.

 .. image:: redshift.png

 .. image:: redshift-info.png